-Distance education is defined in many different ways and New River has recently created new definitions for these instructional methods.
-This document explains these new definitions and expands on the information that is available in the Course Catalog and the Course Schedule.
-These new definitions went into effect for the Spring 2014 term (201402) which began in January 2014.
+Distance education is defined in many different ways and New River has created definitions to clarify our Instructional Methods.
+This document explains these definitions and expands on the information available in the Course Catalog and the Course Schedule.
+These definitions went into effect for the Spring 2014 term (201402) which began in January 2014.

 New River extends course offerings beyond the traditional face-to-face (F2F) classroom to accommodate students who desire flexible schedules and to overcome geographic constraints that might prevent a student from enrolling in our traditional F2F courses.
 These "distance learning" courses are offered in a variety of delivery formats (instructional methods) which are explained on this page.

 When students register for any distance education course they should receive an introductory letter for students explaining how to get started.
 We also have an introductory letter for instructors.

 The Technology Services staff provides hands-on orientation experiences to new students who attend New Student Orientation and we are continuing to work with the Student Services office to implement an online orientation option for all students.
 The information provided during orientation is crucial to a new student's academic success, so having the online option will ensure that all students are able to obtain this very important information.

 Instructional Methods for Distance Education